munificent/game-programming-patterns/book/prototype.markdown

       "weaknesses": ["fire", "light"],
     }

 This is pretty straightforward and even the most text-averse designer can handle that.
-So you throw in a couple more kinds of monsters:
+So you throw in a couple of sibling branches on the great Goblin Family Tree:

     :::json
     {